Autistic Communication Tool for Primary Care Consultations

 The form is:

-• To alert healthcare professionals to your neurodivergence so that they know they may need to make reasonable adjustments.
+• To alert healthcare professionals to your autism so that they know they may need to make reasonable adjustments.

 • To help you think about the reason for booking an appointment with the healthcare professional ahead of time which will help you to describe the symptoms within the consultation.